paraswaykole/slashbase/README.md

 ## About

 Slashbase is an open-source collaborative IDE for your databases in your browser.
-Connect to your database, browse data, run a bunch of queries or share queries with your team, right from your browser!
-Supports two types of databases: PostgreSQL and MongoDB.
+Connect to your database, browse data, run a bunch of queries or share queries within your team, right from your browser.
+Works with two types of databases: PostgreSQL and MongoDB.

 It's written in Golang and Nextjs React Framework (SPA) and runs as a single binary and needs PostgreSQL database.